DURUII/bibtex-clean-tool/README.md

 - `bib_file` *(optional, default: cleaned_ref.bib)*: Path to your `.bib` file.
 - `--num` *(optional, default: 60)*: Number of entries to check and update.
-- ·--remove_unselected`: Remove unselected entries.
+- `--remove_unselected`: Remove unselected entries.

 ---

 ## Contributing & Support

+> Developed and tested on Apple M1, macOS Sonoma 14.7.3.

 Feel free to open issues or pull requests if you encounter any problems or have suggestions for improvement.
 If you find this project useful, consider giving it a ⭐ on GitHub!